Skip to main content

 When your workflow is your competitive advantage.
 A logistics company with its own route-optimization algorithm can't run it inside Salesforce.
 A healthcare provider with a one-of-a-kind patient intake flow can't bend Epic to match it.
 When the way you operate is the thing that sets you apart, off-the-shelf tools make you conform to their shape instead of the other way around.
 That's backwards.

-When license costs cross $3,000/month.
-At $36,000/year in SaaS subscriptions, a custom build usually breaks even inside 24-30 months.
-Push that to $5,000/month ($60,000/year) and break-even drops to 14-18 months.
+When the licence line becomes a top-five recurring bill.
+Once SaaS subscriptions sit in the same review as rent and payroll, a custom build starts paying itself back inside a couple of years.
+The faster that line is climbing, the shorter the payback gets.
 Add up your current tooling.
 Most CTOs we talk to are genuinely surprised by the number once every subscription is on one line.

 When you need integrations that just don't exist as plugins.
 Your ERP has to talk to the warehouse system.
 That talks to the shipping provider.
 Which talks to the customer portal.
 Zapier is fine for the simple hops.
-But the moment you need real-time sync, your own business rules at each handoff, and error handling that spans systems, middleware runs $50-$100/hour to set up and keep alive.
+But the moment you need real-time sync, your own business rules at each handoff, and error handling that spans systems, that middleware becomes a system in its own right that somebody has to own, monitor, and repair.
 Custom software bakes those integrations into the architecture itself, so they don't drift.

 When you're building for 100+ users.
-Per-user pricing is the SaaS model's biggest profit lever, and it's your biggest cost trap.
-Twenty people at $75/user feels fine.
-Scale to 200 and you're at $15,000/month, $180,000/year.
+Per-user pricing is the SaaS model's biggest profit lever, and it's your biggest exposure.
+Twenty people on a per-seat plan feels fine.
+Scale to 200 and the same plan is an order of magnitude heavier for the identical feature set.
 Custom software charges nothing per seat.
-We've shipped for engineering teams across 12 industries, and the pattern barely changes: the companies that wait too long to build custom end up paying 2-3x more in stacked-up SaaS fees than the build itself would have cost.
+We've shipped for engineering teams across 12 industries, and the pattern barely changes: the companies that wait too long to build custom spend years stacking renewals they never get back.

 One honest caveat.
 Custom only wins if you actually commit to maintaining it.
-A $150,000 app nobody touches for two years turns into a liability, not an asset.
-Set aside 20-25% of the build cost every year for upkeep and you'll be fine.
+An app nobody touches for two years turns into a liability, not an asset.
+Set aside a fifth to a quarter of the original build effort every year for upkeep and you'll be fine.

 When Does Off-the-Shelf Win?

-Bessemer Venture Partners' cloud index tracks 80+ publicly traded SaaS companies with a combined market cap north of $2 trillion.
+Bessemer Venture Partners' cloud index tracks 80+ publicly traded SaaS companies with a combined market cap in the trillions.
 Those companies exist for a reason.
 For most use cases, their products genuinely solve the problem better than anything you'd build yourself.
 Custom is not always the answer.
 Pretending otherwise costs people real money.

 When your needs match the 80% use case.
 Need a CRM?
 Salesforce or HubSpot covers 80% of sales workflows right out of the box.
 Need project management?
 Linear, Jira, and Asana all handle a standard sprint just fine.
 Email marketing?
 Mailchimp or ConvertKit does the job.
 If your requirements line up with what the whole market already builds for, custom is just burning money.